-Hydrating with sport drinks are appropriate when exercising strenuously and for long periods of time.
-Sport drinks replace electrolytes such as sodium and potassium but can also contain high amounts of carbohydrates.
+Hydrating with sports drinks is appropriate when exercising strenuously and for long periods of time.
+Sports drinks replace electrolytes such as sodium and potassium but can also contain high amounts of carbohydrates.
 Fruit drinks and juices may have too little sodium and too many carbohydrates as well.

 The Cleveland Clinic’s article Avoiding Dehydration, Proper Hydration was a great reference on this subject.

-Take time to learn how to season food with spices, zests, citrus juices and herbs to give flavor and variety to food.
-Cooking with fresh fruits, vegetables and meats will help cut back on sodium.
-Low sodium products and labels are preferred options as well.
+Take time to learn how to season food with spices, zests, citrus juices, and herbs to give flavor and variety to the food.
+Cooking with fresh fruits, vegetables, and meats will help cut back on sodium.
+Low-sodium products and labels are preferred options as well.
 Removing the salt shaker and high-sodium condiments from dishes and from the table will help lower the intake of sodium.

 Exercising and working up a sweat will help eliminate extra fluid.
-Not only does exercise promote perspiration, it helps reduce inflammation within the body, reducing water retention overall.
+Not only does exercise promote perspiration, but it also helps reduce inflammation within the body, reducing water retention overall.

 As I have made a goal to stay active during my current pregnancy, I have not experienced problems with swollen feet or water retention.

-H2O: Push fluids and track water intake daily.
-Include cucumbers, baby carrots, celery, bell peppers, lettuce, cauliflower, spinach and broccoli into my meals.
+Push fluids and track water intake daily.
+Include cucumbers, baby carrots, celery, bell peppers, lettuce, cauliflower, spinach, and broccoli into my meals.

-Sodium: Don’t eat cheese in excess and use less canned and boxed foods.
-Season food with spices, zests, citrus juices and herbs instead of salt.
+Don’t eat cheese in excess and use less canned and boxed foods.
+Season food with spices, zests, citrus juices, and herbs instead of salt.

-Potassium: Include bananas, sweet potatoes and citrus fruit in my diet.
+Include bananas, sweet potatoes, and citrus fruit in my diet.

-Move: Continue to workout throughout the week.
+Continue to work out throughout the week.
 Go on daily walks before and after delivery.
-Post-delivery, stretch and do yoga until body is recovered enough to perform more strenuous workouts.
+Post-delivery, stretch and do yoga until my body is recovered enough to perform more strenuous workouts.